 Through screenings of original film prints, assigned readings and discussion, the course will consider a number of experimental filmmakers and then conclude with a review of exhibition and distribution strategies for moving image art.
 All students will complete a number of short assignments on film and one final project on either film or video, each of which is to be presented for class critique.
 One three-hour class and one film screening per week.

 Requisite: One 200-level production course or relevant experience (to be discussed with the instructor in advance of the first class).
 Limited to 12 students.
-Spring semester.
-Professor Levine.2016-17: Not offered
+Omitted 2017-18.
+Professor Levine.2017-18: Not offered

 Requisite: Previous experience in improvisation and/or composition in dance, theater, performance, film/video, music/sound, installation, creative writing, and/or design is required.
-Spring semester.
-Professor Woodson.2016-17: Not offered
+Omitted 2017-18.
+Professor Woodson.2017-18: Not offered

 What is art history?
 What is its history?
 What are its premises and where does it come from?
 This seminar will explore the historical foundations, formulations, and applications of current art historical methods, the foundations of the art historical discipline as it emerged from the late nineteenth and early twentieth centuries, as well as attitudes towards and theories on art practice in their diverse global contexts from before the modern period.
 Both practice and theory will be considered through discussion of select texts and objects drawn from a variety of traditions.
 Topics may include: style and periodization; iconography, narratology, and phenomenology; semiotics; the social functions of images and the social history of art; the cultural foundations of representation, aesthetics, and vision; art and the material world; art, gender, and sexuality; collecting and commodification of art; and post-colonialism and post-modernism.

 Limited to 20 students.
 Spring semester.
 Professor Vicario.